 The meaning of the title

 This series is also a tribute to poet Langston Hughes (1901-1967) and photographer Roy DeCarava (1919-2009), who each played significant roles in addressing the experience of African Americans by representing what DeCarava described as a world shaped by blackness.
-Bey was inspired by De’Carava’s incredible ability to print a spectrum of dark hues, making him able to picture landscapes of twilight uncertainty.
+Bey was inspired by De’Carava’s incredible ability to print a spectrum of dark hues, making him picture landscapes of twilight uncertainty.

 On the other hand, Hughes Langston wrote a poem titled Dream Variations3 in 1926, in which he yearned for a time when the black American worker, extremely tired by the daily hustle of hard labor and prejudice, might be truly free.
 However, this freedom, he imagined, would not be obtained in the glare of daylight, but instead under the ominous, protective cover of the night.